Reckless, speeding driver arrested

 •a woman on Carlton Way complained about her ex-husband taking yard rakes she claims belong to her.

-•a man on Melvin Phillips Rd. complained about neighbor's target shooting on their property.
+•a man on Melvin Phillips Rd. complained about neighbors target shooting on his property.

 •a woman on Hwy.
 82 said her ex-boyfriend violated a temporary protection order by calling her and sending her text messages.